-Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2013, including deseasonalized long-term trend in red line (top) and annual growth rate (bottom).
+Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2014, including deseasonalized long-term trend in red line (top) and annual growth rate (bottom).

-Figure 4.1 shows globally averaged monthly mean mole fractions and the growth rates for CH_4 from 1984 to 2013.
-The global average mole fraction was 1824±2 ppb in 2013, an increase of 6 ppb from 2012.
+Figure 4.1 shows globally averaged monthly mean mole fractions and the growth rates for CH4 from 1984 to 2014.
+The global average mole fraction was 1833±1 ppb in 2014, an increase of 9 ppb from 2013.
 The mole fraction changed little between 1999 and 2006.
-The mean annual absolute increase during the last 10 years was 3.8 ppb/year.
-The current mole fraction is 253% of its pre-industrial level of 722 ppb (based on IPCC (2013), the estimated pre-industrial CH_4 value was updated from previous summaries).
+The mean annual absolute increase during the last 10 years was 4.7 ppb/year.
+The current mole fraction is 254% of its pre-industrial level of 722 ppb.

-Figure 4.2 shows monthly mean mole fractions from 1984 to 2013 for each 30° latitudinal zone.
-The smallest magnitude of the seasonal variations is occurred in the latitudinal zone between the equator and 30° S.
+Figure 4.2 shows monthly mean mole fractions from 1984 to 2014 for each 30° latitudinal zone.
+The smallest magnitude of the seasonal variations occurred in the latitudinal zone between the equator and 30°S.

-Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2013 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).
+Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2014 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).

 Figure 4.3 summarizes deseasonalized long-term trends for each 30° latitudinal zone and their growth rates.
-A latitudinal gradient between the high and mid-latitudes of the Northern and Southern Hemispheres is practically missing, while the difference between high/mid-latitudes and low latitudes of the Northern Hemisphere is larger than similar difference in the Southern Hemisphere.
+A latitudinal gradient between the high and mid-latitudes of the Northern and Southern Hemispheres is almost absent, while the difference between high/mid-latitudes and low latitudes of the Northern Hemisphere is larger than that in the Southern Hemisphere.
 Fig. 4.3 also shows that mole fractions in most latitudinal belts have similar tendencies.
 In the 1990s, the growth rates clearly decreased in all latitudinal zones, but remained positive.

-The declined growth rate was especially evident during the second half of 1992, in 1996, and almost even in 1999 and in 2004/2005, when growth rates were less than 5 ppb/year in all latitudes.
+The declined growth rate was especially evident during the second half of 1992, in 1996, and almost even in 2000 and in 2004/2005, when growth rates were less than 5 ppb/year in all latitudes.
 During the year 1998, the maximum global growth rate reached about 11 ppb/year (Fig. 4.1).
 Maximum increases occurred in high and mid-latitudes of the Northern Hemisphere, where the growth rates exceeded 15 ppb/year.
-In 2000 and 2001, the global growth rate decreased to around -1 ppb/year.
+In 2000, the global growth rate decreased to around -1 ppb/year.
 Around 2002/2003, the growth rates increased in the Northern Hemisphere, especially in northern high latitudes where they exceeded 10 ppb/year.
 The global growth rate was as low as -3 ppb/year in 2004 and 1 ppb/year in 2005.
-Despite the large growth rates in 1998 and 2002/2003, during El Niño events, the global mean mole fraction was relatively stable between 1999 and However, the global mean mole fraction increased on average by 5.6 ppb/year in the last seven years through 2013.
+Despite the large growth rates in 1998 and 2002/2003, during El Niño events, the global mean mole fraction was relatively stable between 1999 and 2006.
+However, the global mean mole fraction increased on average by 6.0 ppb/year in the last eight years through 2014.